 He is the author of "Jury Deliberations and Verdict" in California Criminal Law Procedure and Practice (1998-2013), "Injury and Death" and "Increased Punishment for Prior Similar Offenses" in California Criminal Sentencing Enhancements (2012-13), and "Monetary Sanctions" in the Contempt Defense Manual (2007).

-He has been a trial advocacy instructor at the California Public Defenders Association Trial Skills Institute (2001-11), and a lecturer on discovery, jury selection, cross-examination, closing argument, sentencing, and ethics at the State Bar of California Annual Meeting and the State Bar of California Section Education Institute (2003-12).
+He has been a trial advocacy instructor at the California Public Defenders Association Trial Skills Institute (2001-09, 2011, and 2013), and a lecturer on discovery, jury selection, cross-examination, closing argument, sentencing, ethics, and civility at the State Bar of California Annual Meeting and the State Bar of California Section Education Institute (2003-13).

 In recognition of his writing, instructing, and lecturing, he received the Spirit of CEB (Continuing Education of the Bar) Award in 2008 at the State Bar of California Annual Meeting.

-He serves on the State Bar of California Criminal Law Advisory Commission, the State Bar of California Criminal Law Section Executive Committee, and the Board of Governors of California Attorneys for Criminal Justice.
+He has served on the State Bar of California Criminal Law Advisory Commission, the State Bar of California Criminal Law Section Executive Committee, and the Board of Governors of California Attorneys for Criminal Justice.

 He was admitted to the California Bar in 1977 and the District of Columbia Bar in 1985.
 He received his Bachelor of Arts from the University of Michigan and his Juris Doctor from the University of Illinois.